Spin-orbit interaction in tubular prismatic nanowires: Model

-We study the electrons confined in the shells of an infinitely long InP-InAs core-shell nanowires with three different cross-sectional geometries: a triangular shell grown on a triangular or hexagonal core (Tri-Hex), and a hexagonal shell covering a hexagonal core, as shown in Fig.\ \ref{fig:SOI_Samples}. \red{ Our computational approach can be applied to core–shell nanowires with shells that have the zinc-blende crystallographic structure and can be easily modified to describe structures with wurtzite shells.
-We chose InP and InAs materials because both Tri-Hex \cite{Goransson19} and hexagonal \cite{Mohan06} InP–InAs core–shell nanowires have been demonstrated.
+We study the electrons confined in the shells of infinitely long InP-InAs core-shell nanowires with three different cross-sectional geometries: a triangular shell grown on a triangular or hexagonal core (Tri-Hex), and a hexagonal shell covering a hexagonal core, as shown in Fig.\ \ref{fig:SOI_Samples}. \red{ Our computational approach can be applied to core-shell nanowires with shells that have the zinc-blende crystallographic structure and can be easily modified to describe structures with wurtzite shells.
+We chose InP and InAs materials because both Tri-Hex \cite{Goransson19} and hexagonal \cite{Mohan06} InP-InAs core-shell nanowires have been demonstrated.
 Moreover, triangular InP nanowires \cite{Kriegner11}, which could be used as cores, have also been experimentally realized. }

 We consider wires grown along the crystallographic direction [111], for which the Dresselhaus SOI can be neglected \cite{Luo11}.
-The 8-band Kane Hamiltonian is given by
+The eight-band Kane Hamiltonian is given by

 where $H_{cc}$ and $H_{vv}$ are diagonal matrices $2\times 2$ and $6\times 6$, respectively, describing the two lowest conduction bands and the six highest valence bands.
-Assuming the wires are grown along the $z$-axis, the conduction-band Hamiltonian is:
+Assuming the wires are grown along the $z$ axis, the conduction-band Hamiltonian is

 where

 is the momentum operator, $k_z$ represents the wave vector in the growth direction, and $m_0$ stands for the free-electron mass.
 The potential energy

 includes the contributions due to conduction-band offset which penetrates into the shell [$V_{\mathrm{BO}}(x,y)$] and the potential due to the external electric field [$V_{\mathrm{E}}(x,y)$].